preshiousshittu/mobile-computing-app-project/README.md

 After adding your desired items to the cart.
 You can go to cart by clicking on cart at the bottom right of the screen to checkout.
 Or you could go back to home if you intend change your login credentials

+completion status for all of the functionality from your proposal:

+Start Activity - complete
+Login Activity - complete
+Main Activity - complete
+Show Detail Activity - complete
+Cart Activity - complete